-Roundtable Album Review: Kanye West's "Ye"
+Roundtable Album Review: Kanye West's "ye"

 Monique: “Roses” for sentimental reason.
 It’s not braggadocios rap.
 He’s simply relaying a story of his grandmother on her deathbed.
 As Kanye says in the song, the family didn’t need flowers “’cause we the roses.”
 That line has always gotten to me, but it especially does now since my maternal grandmother died last year.

 Whether you love or hate the man, there is no denying that Kanye is one of the most important artists of this generation.
-Metty, as a musician, What makes Kanye’s music so endearing?
+Metty, as a musician, what makes Kanye’s music so endearing?

 Metty: Kanye pulls no punches and fully dives into the art and I love that.